 Under the influence of Vince, Forest have become a completely new club.
-Vince saved the club from financial troubles, renovated the stadium, turned the club professional, put the club members on a completely vegan diet, implemented the use of a solar and wind powered mower to cut the grass on the field, and has begun to use Scottish Seaweed to fertilize the pitch.
+Vince saved the club from financial troubles, renovated the stadium, turned the club professional, put the club members on a completely vegan diet, implemented the use of a solar, which uses solar panels as a great energy alternative, and wind powered mower to cut the grass on the field, and has begun to use Scottish Seaweed to fertilize the pitch.
+Another firm in the US have already been trialing such products, Lawn care service California being one of them.
 The club is undoubtedly on an upward, albeit different, trajectory from most clubs in the lower reaches of league football.
 Vince has also promised significant financial support for the club in its rise up the league pyramid.
 According to a report published by the Football League in April of 2017, Forest paid £174,613 more than the rest of the national league put together in agent fees.
 Manager Mark Cooper admits that the agent fees were “too much,” but because of the financial fair play regulations present in League Two, this level of spending would not be possible anyway.

 The Quirks of Forest Green